almiche/BackAtCha/README.md

 # BackAtCha
-Oh hey !
-Didn't see you there !
-Did I tell you about the time my friend [@jusleg](https://github.com/jusleg) accidentally ordered me some "Ben and Jerry's Cookies Dough Ice Cream" © and how I then promplty reciprocated with 3 "SpongeBob Squarepants" © popsickles ...
-Oh what's that you don't care ?
-You're just here to find out what this repo is about ?
-Well that's kinda rude but ok ...
+Oh hey!
+Didn't see you there!
+Did I tell you about the time my friend [@jusleg](https://github.com/jusleg) accidentally ordered me some "Ben and Jerry's Cookies Dough Ice Cream" © and how I then promplty reciprocated with 3 "SpongeBob Squarepants" © popsickles...
+Oh what's that you don't care?
+You're just here to find out what this repo is about?
+Well that's kinda rude but ok...

 ## What is this ?